RAND 3.0 will be published September 18, 2020. Enrollment is now closed.

 - OPTION 2: For employers, who in addition, will have a PRIVATE employer-level report: $0.20 per member (min of $1000, up to a max of $15,000 for jumbo employers)

 Results from this study will be available on this website.
-Due to the changing COVID-19 situation, publication date is scheduled for Q3 2020.
+Due to the changing COVID-19 situation, publication date is currently scheduled for September 18, 2020.

 For additional details about RAND 3.0, visit our Frequently Asked Questions page.